kylegalloway/Simple-Rating-System/python/README.md

-Operational notes in each language's README.md file.
+# Simple Rating System

+### Operation
+1. Clone the repository.
+2. Open a terminal/command prompt.
+3. Run:   ```python3 SRS.py data/(textfile)``` where (textfile) is replaced with the file you want to run against.
+5. Results are in the output directories.

 Only tested on Linux/OSX.

-# Simple Rating System

 ### Some Links to explanations of how it works
 * http://www.pro-football-reference.com/blog/?p=37